-If you pay attention to the news about what folks are doing in their backyards these days like we do, you know that there is an absolute explosion in bird-watching.
-As our clever friends at the New York Times observe: “The Birds Are Not on Lockdown, and More People Are Watching Them.”
-That about sums it up.
+If you pay attention to the news about what folks are doing in their backyards these days like we do, you know that there has been an absolute explosion in bird-watching.
+As our clever friends at the New York Times observed last spring: “The Birds Are Not on Lockdown, and More People Are Watching Them.”
+Well, people are still at it.
 And we’re no exception.
 We’ve purchased a used copy of the Field Guide to North American Birds, deploy it regularly, and, for example, have caught sight of our first Eastern Phoebe, our first Eastern Bluebird and our first Mourning Dove, all common songbirds that we’ve just never noticed before.

 But wait!
 This isn’t a wildlife blog.
-Or a backyarding blog.
 This is a hobby-maple-syrup blog!
 So why are we blogging about birdwatching?
 Because this widespread, newfound interest in birds makes this the right time for us to tell you about bird-friendly maple!

 If you are in the habit of purchasing Vermont Maple Syrup and tend to inspect your labels, you may have run into the image above.
 This button signifies that the producer of the maple syrup you are about to purchase has committed to managing their sugar woods for ecological diversity through Audubon Vermont’s Bird Friendly Maple Project.
 Created in cooperation with the Vermont Department of Forests, Parks and Recreation and the Vermont Maple Sugar Makers Association, this project promotes maple producers who manage their working forests in ways that support Vermont’s birds, forests, and maple-production.
 According to Audubon Vermont, “[m]aple sugarbushes are inherently good for birds, but forests that are intentionally managed with birds in mind are even better.“